 They tell us how much to put in stocks and bonds at any given age without regard to anything else.

-Such asset allocation templates are used to establish the percentages to put in stocks and bonds for the majority of investment portfolios.
+Such asset allocation templates are used to establish the percentages to put in stocks and bonds for the majority of buy and hold investment portfolios.

 What I’ve learned from over 40 years of investing, however, is that they don’t work as well as investing based on facts and opportunities that present themselves due to ever changing financial markets.
 Asset allocation templates and standard rules are vague suggestions at best in a world where everyone wants a rule of thumb to keep investing easy.